HOLIDAY SALE

 The result?
 Your brain feels foggy, your patience thins, and your energy disappears, even if you’re technically well-rested.

-What Jet Lag Really Does to Your Brain
+What Jet Lag Does to Your Brain

 Jet lag is a full-body misalignment between your internal clock and your external environment.
 When these two signals disagree, your nervous system struggles to maintain stability.